whl1729/note/computer/cpp/primer/09_sequential_containers.md

 ## 9 Sequential Containers

-### Overview of the Sequential Containers
+### 9.1 Overview of the Sequential Containers

 1. Deciding Which Sequential Container to Use
     - Unless you have a reason to use another container, use a vector.
-    - If your program has lots of small elements and space overhead matters, don’t use list or forward_list.
+    - If your program has lots of small elements and space overhead matters, don’t use list or forward_list. （伍注：对小元素而言链表的开销就显得大了）
     - If the program requires random access to elements, use a vector or a deque
     - If the program needs to insert or delete elements in the middle of the container, use a list or forward_list.
     - If the program needs to insert or delete elements at the front and the back, but not in the middle, use a deque.